 This gives comparable, or even better, cosmetic results, while also minimizing the risk of potentially fatal complications.

 Any plastic surgeon who is performing Brazilian butt lift procedures today should only be injecting fat above the muscle.
 When selecting a surgeon for your BBL procedure, this is a question that you should specifically ask.

 I should gain weight before the procedure in order to get a better result – MYTH

 Because a Brazilian butt lift procedure requires “donor” fat, it is possible that you are just not a candidate for the procedure.
 People who are thin and do not have any extra fat, will not be able to undergo this procedure.
-Thin people think that they just have to gain weight and “fatten up” before the operation.
+Thin people think that they just have to gain weight and “fatten up” first few weeks before the operation.
 This they think this will give more fat to work with and a better result.

-The problem with this approach is that if you gain weight for the operation, and then that fat is placed in your butt in your hips, you will lose that fat when your weight goes back to normal.
+The problem with this approach is that if you gain weight for the six weeks after the operation, and then that fat is placed in your butt in your hips, you will lose that fat when your weight goes back to normal.
 In order to maintain your results, you will have to keep your weight at the new elevated level, which is usually hard for most people.
 Sometimes you are just not a candidate for an operation.

 Only women get Brazilian butt lift – MYTH

 Like most plastic surgery procedures, it is true that the majority of patients are women.
 However, there are still mad that undergo all cosmetic procedures.
 The Brazilian butt lift is no exception.
 There are men who want to have a rounder and more athletic butt, and therefore request a BBL.
 There are also some people who desire a more feminine shape and want fat placed in their butt and hips.
 This is also a common procedure for trans women.